kolbasa/cordova-plugin-apkupdater/README.md

 ApkUpdater.download('https://your-update-server.com/update.apk', options, success, failure);
 ```

-In the following examples, I show only Promises for simplicity.
+On this page I only show Promise examples for simplicity.

 In case of a failure you get an error object with two attributes: `message` and `stack`.